 Newspaper is also a great substrate for Leopard Geckos.
 It is free and dry.

 Paper towels are also a good substrate for the same reasons.

 Both substrates are easy to clean and replace.
-The best way to keep the newspaper clean is to spot clean daily and replace it weekly.
+The best way to keep the newspaper or paper towels clean is to spot clean daily and replace it weekly.
 Also, moist substrate needs to be regulated since it can lead to too much humidity.

 Shelf liner is a great substrate for a Leopard Gecko’s tank.

 Shelf liner is any sort of rubber matting that is used to place in kitchen cabinets.

 Many people use this liner due to its low water retention and because it is easy to clean.

 It is also a great option because it comes in many different patterns and designs.

 Shelf liner also comes in larger rolls so you can replace it every few weeks.